Your go-to source for expert insights, tips and post-training resources.

 ‘That’s not fair!’
-As leaders, practitioners, carers, and parents, it’s not uncommon to hear these words uttered by those we support and look after: perhaps, pupils in a class witness one child being allowed to go out onto the playground ‘whenever they want’; or maybe a service user in a residential home is permitted to use a certain room that is not readily accessible to others.
-Scenarios like this can appear grossly unfair to others in a setting.
+As leaders, practitioners, carers, and parents, it’s not uncommon to hear these words uttered by those we support and look after: perhaps, students in a classroom witness one child being allowed to go out onto the playground ‘whenever they want’; or maybe someone in a residential care home is permitted to use a certain room that is not readily accessible to others.

 Whether it’s a real or perceived injustice, nobody likes to feel like they have been treated unfairly.
 It can trigger intense feelings of annoyance, frustration, jealousy, and resentment towards others.